Fika is a concept

 Fika is a ritual

-You hear the brand Volvo, what you may not know is even the mighty Volvo plant stops for fika.
+You hear the brand Volvo, what you may not know is even the mighty Volvo plant stops for Fika.
 Fika means people and community comes first.
 Health is part of that.
 Care for people with less smoke in coffee and smoke and gas going into the coffee beans.
 All Swedes consider it important to make time to stop and socialise.
-To take a pause.
-It refreshes the brain and strengthens relationships.
-And it makes good business sense: firms around the world have better teams and are more productive where fika concepts are institutionalised in the culture of the firm.
-Kundalini Coffee Companies Organic Coffee and Tea brings people together.
+The idea is, Fika refreshes the brain and strengthens relationships with people.
+Fika makes good business sense, for team building.
+Firms around the world have better teams and are more productive where Fika concepts are institutionalised in the culture of the firm.
+Kundalini Coffee Companies Organic Coffee and Tea brings people together, and builds culture organicly.

 Fika can be a verb

-Swedes will say to each other, “Let’s go and fika!” or “You and I fika together so well”.
+In Sweden people will say to each other, “Let’s go and Fika!” or “You and I, Fika together so well”.
 Fika is a way of life.

-Exactly what you eat during fika is not really important.
-The food is incidental to the companionship, the socialising and catching up with friends and colleagues.
-But whatever food you choose for fika it should be fresh and well presented.
+Exactly what you eat during Fika is not really important.
+The food is incidental to the companionship, the socializing and catching up with friends and colleagues.
+But whatever food you choose for Fika it should be fresh and well presented.
 Ideally it should be homemade.